indigo-dc/cloud-bdii-provider/doc/admin.md

 setup you will might need for OpenStack to install python-novaclient, and python-keystoneclient.

+For the INDIGO release 1, the supported OpenStack middleware is Liberty, and the endpoint should use the v2.0 OpenStack Identity API. v3 OpenStack Identity API is available in the mitaka_keystoneauth branch, and will be merged to master later.

+Supported OS are Ubuntu Trusty and CentOS 7.

 ## Binary packages

 Packages are available at the [INDIGO repository](http://repo.indigo-datacloud.eu).